cerner/fhir.cerner.com/content/millennium/r4/clinical/request-and-response/communication.md

 ## Retrieve by ID

-List an individual Communication by its ID:
+List an individual communication by its ID.

     GET /Communication/:id